cqlim/Rogue-Model-Firebase-WebApp/README.md

 Step 1: npm install
 ```
-Start up Node.js or command promp, and write npm install, Make sure your terminal is at the directory that you want to run on.
-If success, the terminal should install the dependency needed to run the system.
+If success, a node_module folder should be on your repository folder.
 ```

 Step 1: npm start
 ```
-Write npm start at the terminal.
-Again, make sure your termina lis at the directory that you had installed on.
-If success you should be able to
+If success you should be able to local host the site on your computer
 ```

 ## Deployment